 - 6.2.G.
 Upon determination of the completeness of the Final Plan application, the Board may decide a public hearing is necessary prior to making findings of fact on the application.
 If the Board decides to hold a public hearing, it shall hold the hearing within 30 days (or at the next regularly-scheduled board meeting) after issuance of a receipt for the submittal of a complete application, and shall publish notice of the date, time, and place of the hearing in a newspaper of general circulation in the municipality at least two times, the date of the first publication to be at least seven days prior to the hearing.
-The Board shall notify the applicant and abutters by certified mail, return receipt requested, at least 14 days prior to the public hearing of the date, time, and place of the scheduled public hearing.
-The Board shall include copies of such notification, certified mail receipts, and copies of all returned receipts as a part of the record, prior to beginning the review. - 6.2.H.
+The Board shall notify the applicant and abutters by certified mail at least 14 days prior to the public hearing of the date, time, and place of the scheduled public hearing.
+The Board shall include copies of such notification, including certified mail receipts, prior to beginning the review.
+For the purpose of determining ownership of the subject and/or abutting properties, the records of the Town Assessors shall be conclusive. - 6.2.H.
 Within 30 days of a public hearing or within 60 days of receipt of a complete Final Plan application, if no hearing is held, or within another time limit as may be mutually agreed to by the Board and the applicant, the Board shall make Findings of Fact and Conclusions relative to the criteria contained Title 30-A M.R.S.A., Section 4404 and the standards of these regulations.
 If the Board finds that all the criteria of the Statute and the standards of these regulations have been met on the Final Plan application, they shall approve or approve with conditions, the Final Plan.
-If the Board finds that any of the criteria of the Statute or the standards of these regulations have not been met, the Board shall deny the application to ensure that all the criteria and standards will be met by the Subdivision.
+If the Board finds that any of the criteria of the Statute or the standards of these regulations have not been met, the Board shall deny the application to ensure that all the criteria and standards will be met by the

+Subdivision.
 The reasons for any denial or conditions shall be stated in the records of the Board.
 The Findings of Fact will provide a summary of all basic facts involved in the application (including but not limited to the results of a review of Article I - Purposes.
-The Board shall also review Article X - General Standards and Article XI - Street and Storm Drainage Design and Construction Standards).
+The Board shall also review Article X - Performance Standards and Article XI - Street and Storm Drainage Design and Construction Standards).
 The Conclusions of Law will state clearly how each of the standards and criteria of these regulations have or have not been met by the applicant.